Follow my Journey

 What now?

-Apparently, lack of attention had led to some slides being scanned correctly, some mirror-inverted and with some, I could not even tell, such as landscapes, or where my dog and I were pulling toboggans through mountains of snow.
+Apparently, lack of attention had led to some slides being scanned correctly and some mirror-inverted.
+With some, I could not even tell which way they would be right; such as some landscapes, or where my dog and I were pulling toboggans through mountains of snow.

 Who besides Rainer, my partner on the trapline, would even notice?